Last updated 12 February 2026

 - incidental filming or broadcasting of artistic works.

-The second private use exception allows a person who has purchased a legitimate copy of some categories of copyright material to make a copy in a different format for their private and domestic use, known as format-shifting.
-A common example of format-shifting is where individuals wish to store their personal music collection recorded on CDs, audio tapes or vinyl records in the memory of MP3 players or personal computers.
-Under the format-shifting provisions of the Copyright Act, it is permissible to copy without infringing copyright:
+The second private-use exception allows a person who has purchased a legitimate copy of some categories of copyright material to make a copy in a different format for their private and domestic use.
+This is known as ‘format shifting’.
+A common example of the permitted format shifting is where individuals wish to store their personal music collection recorded on CDs, audio tapes or vinyl records in the memory of MP3 players or personal computers.
+Under the format shifting provisions, it is permissible to copy without infringing copyright:

-- the content of a book, newspaper or periodical that one owns into another format (s 43C)
+- the content of a book, newspaper or periodical that one owns into another format (s 43C Copyright Act)

 - a film from video to electronic format (s 110AA).